caglarkucuk/EcohydroMetrics_Africa/README.md

 exitCorrector.R -> Step 8 of Algorithm-1

-expFit_intFree_asyMin.R -> Curve fitting function for Eq.
-1
+expFit_intFree_asyMin.R -> Curve fitting function for the exponential decay function (see Eq.
+4 in the publication)

 expFit_process.R -> Implementation of Steps 1-8 of Algorithm-2